News

 Case Management Accelerated Training: A New Workforce Development Program

 In 2023, Tri-Valley, Inc., an Aging Services Access Point (ASAP), launched the Case Management Accelerated Training (CMAT) program to foster the next generation of case managers.
-Prof. Keefe and Wilson shared how CADER’s Person-Centered Case Management (PCCM) certificate supported Tri-Valley Inc.’s CMAT program, incorporating the certificate into the online portion of Tri-Valley’s CMAT curriculum.
+Prof. Keefe and Wilson shared how CADER’s Person-Centered Case Management (PCCM) certificate supported Tri-Valley Inc.’s CMAT program, incorporating the innovative certificate into the online portion of Tri-Valley’s CMAT curriculum.
+Tri-Valley managers presented alongside the CADER team, sharing how the PCCM certificate has transformed their workforce.

 A Three-Component Community-Wide Approach to Behavioral Health in Aging

 CADER partnered with the City of Salem, Massachusetts on a three-component community health program focused on behavioral health in aging.
-Prof. Keefe, Wilson, and Nizza explained how CADER worked with Salem to produce an informational media campaign, conduct workshops on behavioral health topics for older adults, and deliver CADER’s Behavioral Health in Aging certificate to city professionals, enabling them to better support older adults in the community.
+Prof. Keefe, Wilson, and Nizza explained how CADER worked with Salem to produce an informational, multi-language media campaign to spread awareness of behavioral health challenges older adults face.
+The team also conducted workshops on behavioral health topics for older adults in Salem, and delivered CADER’s Behavioral Health in Aging certificate to city professionals across Salem enabling them to better support older adults in the community.